For the media

 LaJeanne Garcia was experiencing headaches but didn’t think much of them.
 However, on the day when she casually rubbed her right eye and then realized she couldn’t see out of it, she knew something was very wrong.
 She went to the ER and later saw two different retina specialists who provided medication that reduced pressure in her eyes.

-After several months of worsening symptoms, LaJeanne saw Dr. Cockerham, who used the OCT technology.
-The scanner picked up distinct patterns of vision loss that suggested it was related to issues in LaJeanne’s brain.
-Thanks to that technology, Dr. Cockerham could make a firm diagnosis.
+After several months of worsening symptoms, LaJeanne was scanned using OCT technology.
+It picked up distinct patterns of vision loss that suggested it was related to issues in LaJeanne’s brain.
+Thanks to that technology, LaJeanne's team could make a firm diagnosis.

-After delivering that news, however, Dr. Cockerham explained what would happen next.
-LaJeanne would be in the excellent hands of Dr. Sabareesh Natarajan, a Sharp Community Medical Group neurosurgeon affiliated with Sharp Grossmont Hospital who specializes in treating complex brain tumors.
-Following an eight-hour surgery, Dr. Natarajan was able to remove LaJeanne’s tumor and restore her vision.
+After receiving that news, however, LaJeanne learned she would be in the excellent hands of Dr. Sabareesh Natarajan, a neurosurgeon with Sharp Community Medical Group and affiliated with Sharp Grossmont Hospital who specializes in treating complex brain tumors.
+Following an eight-hour surgery, Dr. Natarajan was able to remove LaJeanne's tumor and restore her vision.

 LaJeanne Garcia of San Diego